architectatwork/apigee/README.md

 3. Mediation: JSON to XML, XML to JSON, XML Transform, Assign Message, Extra Variables, Key Value Map Operations http://hireshoban-trial-test.apigee.net/v1/xmltojson
 4. Extension: TBD
+- You can create new proxy by downloading api proxy and make changes, then upload back.
 Note: All REST calls are configured to have either spike or quota limits.

 BaaS